Japan's Exceptional Service! Most Used Taxi App GO

 Kobe 1-day bus ticket

-This is a bus ticket that allows you to ride the City Loop and Port Loop that run through Kobe city as much as you like for 700 yen a day.
-If you want to visit sightseeing spots in Kobe, use this ticket for an easy and comfortable trip.
+This bus ticket allows unlimited use of the City Loop and Port Loop buses that run through Kobe city for 800 yen per day.
+If you're planning on touring Kobe's tourist sites, use this ticket for an easy and comfortable trip.

-Click here for purchase and details of Kobe 1-day bus ticket
+Click here for details and to purchase the Kobe 1-day bus ticket

 Hyogo Amazing Pass

-Click here for purchase and details of Hyogo Amazing Pass
+Click here for details and to purchase the Hyogo Amazing Pass

-(Writer Nakata/West Plan)
+(Writer: Nakata/West Plan)

 basic information